Amid Evil: Release

 Amid Evil was announced on October 25, 2017.
 Like Dusk before it, New Blood chose to publish the game using the early access model, initially releasing the game with a fully functional but incomplete single-player campaign, along with a survival mode.

 Amid Evil was released to Steam Early Access on March 12, 2018, featuring the first three of seven episodes, "Astral Equinox", "Domain of the Sentinels", and "The Sacred Path."
 Additional episodes followed in a regular cadence; "The Solar Solstice" was released on May 18, 2018, "The Forges" was released on September 21, 2018, "The Arcane Expanse" was released on February 7, 2019, and "The Void" was released on June 20, 2019.

 The release of the final episode of the game coincided with Amid Evil leaving early access for a full release, which included updates to the previous episodes such as additional lore, more enemy variety, environmental tweaks, and weapon balancing.

 The first DLC, Ancient Alpha Builds, was released on November 22, 2019.
 Rather than new content for the main game, the DLC offered 5 earlier versions of the game from various stages of development.
 At the same time, ray tracing support with RTX was announced.

 A release for Linux has been confirmed as planned.

 Prequel expansion

 Amid Evil: The Black Labyrinth was announced with a teaser trailer on September 6, 2020.

 Reception

 The early access release of Amid Evil did receive press coverage, though nearly all outlets opted to provide a first impressions summary rather than a full review.
 In one such example, PC Gamer UK offered the summation, "A truly weird (and beautiful) fantasy setting lays the groundwork for a worthy ode to Heretic."
 Reviewers typically praised the weapon and level designs, while some criticized the enemy design and others criticized glitches in the pre-release version.

-The full release of Amid Evil received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+The full release of Amid Evil received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Reviewers praised the variety of weapons and environments, comparing the game favorably to Unreal and Quake.